Scientific-Computing-in-Matlab/Module-6-Parametric-Statistical-Analysis/README.md

 ## Materials

+### Week 1
-1. Start by reading and exploring code that helps understand the basics of the traditional analyses of variance in the following MLX files:
+ Start by reading and exploring code that helps understand the basics of the traditional analyses of variance:
   - `./docs/onesample.mlx`
   - `./docs/twosample.mlx`
   - `./docs/anova.mlx`

+### Week 2
-1. Llinear mixed models (LMM) are a more modern and better approach, that you should  use in your own projects.
+Linear mixed models (LMM) are a more modern and better approach, that you should use in your projects.
 These two MLX files explain how to perform LMM analyses in Matlab:
   - `./docs/linearmixedmodelspart1.mlx`
   - `./docs/linearmixedmodelspart2.mlx`
 1. [This video](https://youtu.be/OOaofQ1WkcM) does a walkthrough to explain the output of fitlme.